Skip to main content

 • Drinking any amount of alcohol can affect your diabetes management and health.

-• Alcohol raises the risk of hypoglycemia (low blood glucose) in people with diabetes.
+• Alcohol increases the risk of hypoglycemia (low blood glucose) in people with diabetes.

-• The effects of alcohol on the body and brain can mask the warning signs of hypoglycemia symptoms, which can be dangerous.
+• The effects of alcohol on your body and brain can mask the warning signs of hypoglycemia symptoms, which can be dangerous.

-What are the risks of drinking if I have diabetes?
+What are the risks of drinking alcohol if I have diabetes?

-Hypoglycemia, or low blood glucose is the biggest risk of drinking alcohol when you have diabetes.
+Hypoglycemia, or low blood glucose, is the biggest risk when drinking alcohol if you have diabetes.
 Let’s look at how this can happen.

 The liver makes, stores, and releases glucose to help balance blood sugar levels.
-It also filters out toxins — like alcohol and drugs — from the body.
+It also filters toxins from your body, like alcohol and drugs.
 Alcohol can cause problems with diabetes because the liver prioritizes filtering alcohol over balancing blood glucose.
 This can lead to hypoglycemia.
-Left untreated, this can become a medical emergency.
+If this isn’t treated, it can become a medical emergency.

-People that take diabetes medications are at high risk for hypoglycemia when drinking alcohol.
-This is because insulin and other diabetes medications lower blood glucose levels.
+People who take diabetes medications are at high risk for hypoglycemia when drinking alcohol.
+That’s because insulin and other diabetes medications lower blood glucose levels.

-Hypoglycemia symptoms can easily be mistaken for “being drunk,” creating safety issues for someone living with diabetes.
-This means that when you’re drinking, you may assume the way you’re feeling is because of the alcohol.
-Likewise, other people may assume your symptoms are alcohol-related, when in fact you need emergency help to treat a low blood glucose level.
+Hypoglycemia symptoms can easily be mistaken for “being drunk.”
+This can create safety issues for someone living with diabetes.
+If you’re drinking, you may assume the way you’re feeling is because of the alcohol.
+Other people might also think your symptoms are alcohol-related, when you actually need emergency help to treat a low blood glucose level.

 Symptoms of hypoglycemia include: